learn-academy-2021-charlie/week-3-assessment-Jatded1d9l7/interview-questions.md

   Your answer: Yarn is a test driven development tool used to test code.

   Researched answer: Yarn is a package manager for code that allows users to share and use code with other users.
+Bringing all dependencies together.